monsonite/MINT-Documentation/Chapter4_9_draft.md

 Here are a few examples:

-:W`Hello World ` \N;    This prints the string Hellow World that is contained between the back ticks and ads a NEWLINE  character at the end using \N
+:W`Hello World ` \N;    This prints the string Hello World that is contained between the back ticks and ads a NEWLINE  character at the end using \N

 If you type W four times it will print Hello World 4 times